bonny/wp-plugin-favs/README.md

 wp-plugin-favs
 ==============

-I list of WordPress plugins that I use, like, find useful, or intent to try out
+(A list of WordPress plugins that I use, like, find useful, or intent to try out)[http://bonny.github.io/wp-plugin-favs/].